Etayson/BSGS-cuda/README.md

 If app crash or you stop app, you can start working from the last saved state.
 Provided the launch configuration has not been changed.<br />

 Note! set minimal -htsz value depending on -w <br />
--w 31  -htsz 29 need around 64GB of RAM to generate all arrays<br />

 -w 30  -htsz 28 need around 32GB of RAM to generate all arrays<br />
 -w 29  -htsz 28 <br />
 -w 28  -htsz 27 <br />